craigfay/brain_forest/markdown/Continuity.md

 The greeks thought of segments as the fundamental unit of arithmetic.

-In the 19th century, [[von Staudt]] and [[David Hilbert]] extended affine Geometry to define addition and multiplication in the context of segments.
+In the 19th century, [[Von Staudt]] and [[David Hilbert]] extended affine Geometry to define addition and multiplication in the context of segments.

 ![[affine_arithmetic 1.png]]